2025 Player Outlook

 Player News

-Chris Sale allowed five hits and one run with two walks and four strikeouts over five innings in a win against the Diamondbacks on Friday.
+Chris Sale allowed three hits and one run with four walks and 10 strikeouts over six innings to take a loss against the Diamondbacks on Wednesday.

 DFS Last 5